-Each employee's needs are different — that's why Duke offers five different medical plans to meet the needs of you and your family:
+Each employee's needs are different — that’s why Duke offers six (6) different medical plans to meet the needs of you and your family.
+Eligibility for some plans is based on the employee’s permanent home zip code.
+All Duke Health Plans will be administered by Cigna Healthcare beginning in January 2026.

 Each medical care plan covers both pharmacy and behavioral health benefits.
 Please refer to the Medical Plans Comparison Chart for details.
 All of our medical plans will cover pre-existing conditions for covered services.